-399 400 401 402 403 The factory use case builds (still being designed) will use software from Foundries.io, devices from NXP, and secure storage element devices and a certificate authority (CA) from WISeKey.
-They will explore and demonstrate options for provisioning IoT devices with their initial (i.e., birth-see Section 3.3) credentials and for making device bootstrapping information available to device owners.
-404 405 At this time, only builds 1 and 2 have been completed and are documented in this draft practice guide.
-The remaining builds are planned for inclusion as they are completed in future versions of the guide.
-406 407 408 Each build team documented the architecture and design of its build (see Appendices C and D).
-As each build progressed, its team also documented the steps taken to install and configure each component of the build (see NIST SP 1800-36C).
-409 410 411 The project team then designed a set of use case scenarios designed to showcase the builds' security capabilities.
-Each build team conducted a functional demonstration of its build by running the build through the defined scenarios and documenting the results (see NIST SP 1800-36D).
-412 413 414 415 The project team also conducted a risk assessment and a security characteristic analysis and documented the results, including a mapping of the security capabilities of the reference solution to the Framework for Improving Critical Infrastructure Cybersecurity (NIST Cybersecurity Framework) [9] and other relevant standards, guidelines, and recommended practices (see NIST SP 1800-36E).
-416 417 Finally, the NCCoE worked with industry collaborators to distill their findings and consider potential enhancements to future support for trusted IoT device network-layer onboarding (see Sections 6 and 7).
-418 3.1 Audience 419 420 421 422 423 424 425 426 The focus of this project is trusted IoT device network-layer onboarding.
-It demonstrates solutions that are targeted to address the needs of both home and enterprise network owners.
-Home network owners cannot be assumed to have network administration experience and therefore require plug-and-play functionality whenever possible.
-Enterprise network owners are assumed to have network administrators with sophisticated understanding and extensive experience deploying, configuring, and operating networks and related devices.
-However, enterprise network owners may have needs beyond those of home network owners, such as the requirement to be able to onboard IoT devices at scale quickly and easily.
-427 The intended audience for this practice guide includes: 428 IoT device manufacturers, integrators, and vendors 429 Semiconductor manufacturers and vendors 430 Secure storage manufacturers 431 Network equipment manufacturers
+- Build 4 (Thread, Silicon Labs, Kudelski IoT) (still in progress) will use components from Silicon Labs to support trusted network-layer onboarding using the Thread Mesh Commissioning Protocol (MeshCoP) [8] and components from Kudelski IoT to support trusted application-layer onboarding to the Amazon Web Services (AWS) IoT core. - Build 5 (BRSKI over Wi-Fi, NquiringMinds) (still in progress) will use components from Sandelman Software Works to support trusted network-layer onboarding using the BRSKI protocol over 802.11 [9], and OpenWrt-based open-source components to support trusted network-layer onboarding using Wi-Fi Easy Connect.
+Additional components from NquiringMinds will support ongoing, policy-based, continuous assurance and authorization. - The BRSKI Factory Provisioning Build (still in progress) will use Raspberry Pi devices and code from Sandelman Software Works and secure storage elements, code, and a certificate authority (CA) from SEALSQ, a subsidiary of WISeKey.
+This build will demonstrate activities for provisioning IoT devices with their initial (i.e., birth-see Section 3.3) credentials for use with the BRSKI protocol and for making device bootstrapping information available to device owners. - The Wi-Fi Easy Connect Factory Provisioning Build (still in progress) will use Raspberry Pi devices and code from Aruba and secure storage elements, code, and a CA from SEALSQ, a subsidiary of WISeKey.
+This build will demonstrate activities for provisioning IoT devices with their birth credentials for use with the Wi-Fi Easy Connect protocol and for making device bootstrapping information available to device owners. - 446 At this time, only builds 1, 2, and 3 of the trusted network-layer onboarding implementations have been 447 completed and are documented in this draft practice guide.
+The remaining builds are planned for 448 inclusion as they are completed in future versions of the guide. - Each build team documented the architecture and design of its build (see Appendix C, Appendix D, and Appendix E).
+As each build progressed, its team also documented the steps taken to install and configure each component of the build (see NIST SP 1800-36C). - The project team then designed a set of use case scenarios designed to showcase the builds' security capabilities.
+Each build team conducted a functional demonstration of its build by running the build - 454 through the defined scenarios and documenting the results (see NIST SP 1800-36D). - The project team also conducted a risk assessment and a security characteristic analysis and - documented the results, including a mapping of the security capabilities of the reference solution to the - 457 Framework for Improving Critical Infrastructure Cybersecurity (NIST Cybersecurity Framework) [10] and - 458 other relevant guidelines and recommended practices (see NIST SP 1800-36E). - 459 Finally, the NCCoE worked with industry and standards developing organization collaborators to distill - 460 their findings and consider potential enhancements to future support for trusted IoT device network- - layer onboarding (see Section 6 and Section 7).

+3.1 Audience

+- The intended audience for this practice guide includes: - IoT device manufacturers, integrators, and vendors - Semiconductor manufacturers and vendors